scalatra/scalatra-website/getting-started/first-project.md

 Scala is a compiled language, so you need to build your Scalatra project.

-Enter your application's top-level directory, set `sbt` to executable, type `./sbt`, and the application will build.
+Enter your application's top-level directory, set `sbt` to executable, and start the bild system with `./sbt`.
 For example:

 ```bash